dorthrithil/nohfels-cms/README.md

 # Nohfels CMS

 This project exists mainly for creating the new web appearance of Am Nohfels @https://amnohfels.de<br>
-If it turns out good, the system may be maintained and documented.
-So if you like it and want to use the code, go for it.

 ## See it in action